Skip to main content

 • Bella Italia Kids aged between two and 11 can eat free with the purchase of an adult main from Sunday through to Thursday.

-• Bill’s On Boxing Day (26 December) up to two children can eat a meal for free with every adult main dish.
+• Bill’s Between 30 March and 10 April, up to two children can eat a meal for free with every adult main dish.
+Offer does not include Saturdays and Sundays.

 • Dobbies Garden Centres You can get a children’s breakfast with any adult traditional or full breakfast, or a child’s hot meal, or a pick-and-mix lunch box with any adult main course for just £1.
 This is available every day and also includes a free child's drink.